davidsneighbour/hugo-debug/README.md

+# _GoHugo Debug_ - debug everything

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/6f080031f82149f0a2f8e7ebdccfcc9f)](https://www.codacy.com/gh/dnb-org/debug/dashboard)

 This module for GoHugo adds debugging partials for many use cases.

 ## Notes

 - This is a GoHugo module to use while you are developing your theme or website.
-- The original of this module can be found at [kaushalmodi/hugo-debugprint](https://github.com/kaushalmodi/hugo-debugprint).
-- This version is adapted to work with dnb-org themes and components and adds more ways to debug.
-- It also adds Bootstrap 5 classes for a nicer look (Tailwind classes are in the works).
-- If in doubt, use [@kaushalmodi's version](https://github.com/kaushalmodi/hugo-debugprint).
+It will slow down the build process.
+Knowledge about variables in our template and NOT speed is our main priority.
+- This module is based on the work in [kaushalmodi/hugo-debugprint](https://github.com/kaushalmodi/hugo-debugprint).

 ## Installation